 To get the background information you need to write this profile, choose a student scientist's project that addresses an issue of interest to you.
 It could be a medical issue that you relate to, an environmental concern of yours, or a scientific question that makes you curious.
-Click on the student scientist's booth and watch the student scientist's video.
 Then open their project board to answer the following questions.
 Before you begin, write down the student scientist's name, grade, state and project title.

-Student Scientist's Name, Grade, State:

-Project title:

-- 1. What issue is this project addressing, and how is the project addressing it?
-(For example, is the project developing and testing a prototype or answering a relevant scientific question?) - 2.
+Student Scientist's Name, Grade, State: Project title: What issue is this project addressing, and how is the project addressing it?
+(For example, is the project developing and testing a prototype or answering a relevant scientific question?)
 What were the results of the project?
 What specifically did the student scientist discover while conducting their research, doing their engineering design or creating their invention?

-3. What impact could this project have?
+What impact could this project have?
 List specific populations that might be affected and how.

-4. Based on the student scientist's results, what other related questions do you have?
+Based on the student scientist's results, what other related questions do you have?
 How could these questions be explored in a future research or engineering project?
 Come up with at least two future research questions or engineering objectives that make sense based on the student scientist's work.

 5. You're in luck!
 You've been granted a live interview with the student scientist you're profiling.
 Given the background information you've gathered, what additional questions would you ask?
-If it's October 20, 2020, from 2:00 p.m. to 4:00 p.m.
-EST, the Broadcom MASTER student scientists are available to answer questions in the live text chat.
-Type your questions into your interviewee's booth chat!